-Bosnia: Energy landscape, coal dependency and gap with EU directives implementation23.
-March 2015. / SEE Energy News
+Bosnia: Energy landscape, coal dependency and gap with EU directives implementation, SEE Energy News

 The implementation of the Large Combustion Plants Directive and the Industrial Emissions Directive will result in the closing down of almost all coal fired power generation capacities before 2030.
 In Bosnia and Herzegovina, the participation of coal in electricity generation amounts to 69 percent, whereas the remaining 30 percent comes from hydro energy.

 The total of 1.775 MW of installed capacities is represented by four thermal power plants located in Tuzla, Kakanj, Gacko and Ugljevik.
 So as to fulfill the requirements of the Industrial Emissions Directive, significant investments in the thermal power plants Tuzla and Kakanj, built in mid-60’s, are required, particularly in terms of dust and desulphurisation.
 The implementation of the Large Combustion Plants Directive and the Industrial Emissions Directive will result in the closing down of almost all capacities before 2030.

 BiH is planning to go one step further in the use of coal, with the 1.95 GW of capacities that will be added in the future, including the following units: Tuzla 7 (450 MW), Kakanj 8 (300 MW), Ugljevik 3 (600 MW) and Banovići (300 MW).
 The lack of strict regulations leads towards new, potentially “stranded“ investments.
 A good example of this is the investment of 550 million euros for the thermal power plant Stanari, with the capacity of 300 MW, financed by the China Development Bank, through a loan of 350 million euros.